vodoadmin/vodo-react-components/README.md

 - placeholder ?: initial text that appears on the selector
 - showCheckIcon ?: boolean value
 - value ?: value of the selection
+- defaultValue:default value of the selector
 - onValueChange ?: setState function used to get the selected value
 - className ?: styles of the selector
 - itemsStyle ?: styles for each element in the selector
+- id?: id for the selector

 This is how the selector component is used :